 They never forgot their working class roots, or the problems of those workers that elected them - unlike many political and trade union leaders who live on inflated salaries.

 We have also had Socialist Party councillors elected to serve terms of office representing the working class: Dave Nellist, Rob Windsor and Karen McKay in Coventry; and Ian Page and Chris Flood in Lewisham.

 In 2006 in Huddersfield, Socialist Party member Dr Jackie Grunsell also won a council seat - with a majority of over 700 - standing as a 'Save Huddersfield’s NHS' candidate.

 Militant newspaper - Defy the Poll Tax law

-Two decades ago, we were known as the Militant Tendency and campaigned in the Labour Party for socialist policies.
+Over two decades ago we were known as the Militant Tendency and campaigned in the Labour Party for socialist policies.

 We led Liverpool City council's battle in the mid 1980s for decent housing, jobs and services, and later were leaders in the battle to defeat Tory Prime Minister Margaret Thatcher's poll tax which forced her to resign.

 We outline below some of the other campaigns and organisations that Socialist Party members are involved in.